SapphireDAOO/contract-api/README.md

     "error": "invalid request body"
   }
   ```
-  - Returned if the request body is malformed.
+  - Returned if the request body is malformed or empty.
 - **Error (400)**:
   ```json
   {
     "error": "Error sending transaction: <reason>"
   }
   ```
-  - Returned if the blockchain transaction fails.
+  - Returned if the blockchain transaction fails (e.g., invalid parameters or insufficient gas).
 - **Error (500)**:
   ```json
   {